82 Cancri

 This is an evolved K-type giant star with a stellar classification of K1 III, having exhausted the supply of hydrogen at its core then cooled and expanded off the main sequence.
-The star currently has 31 times the girth of the Sun and is spinning slowly with a projected rotational velocity.
-It is radiating over 300 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,340 K. Based on its abundance of iron, the star has a lower abundances of heavier elements than the Sun.
+The star 2.6 times the Sun's mass and has expanded to 31 times the girth of the Sun.
+It is spinning slowly with a projected rotational velocity.
+This star is radiating 435 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,703 K. Based on its abundance of iron, the star has a lower abundances of heavier elements than the Sun.